 If you’re looking for a smooth-surfaced obsidian roller, try this one by Zoë Ayla.
-It’s dual ended, making it easy to use on all parts of the face and the neck.
+It’s dual-ended, making it easy to use on all parts of the face and the neck.
 Because using an obsidian roller can help with product absorption, we suggest layering on a hydrating sheet mask before rolling.

 This dual-ended obsidian crystal facial roller can be used in your morning or evening ritual.
-You can use the larger end of the roller to cover more surface area, like along your cheeks, and the smaller end to really get into the crevices of the face, such as under your eyes.
+You can use the larger end of the roller to cover more surface area, like along your cheeks, and the smaller end to get into the crevices of the face, such as under your eyes.

 If a luxe, hand-cut roller is more your style, try this option from Susanne Kaufmann.
-The roller is thick and weighted, making it a great for relieving muscle inflammation and strengthening the connective tissue.
+The roller is thick and weighted, making it great for relieving muscle inflammation and strengthening the connective tissue.
 Want a cooling sensation?
 Pop the roller in the fridge for at least ten minutes before use.